 - Reduce Water Sources:Fix leaks from plumbing, spigots and sprinklers.

 If you have seen a rat during daylight hours — you likely have an infestation on your hands.
 They tend to be active at night and a daytime venturer has probably been forced out of the nest.
 While they originated in temperate forest regions, these pests live in human habitats and comfortably thrive in densely populated cities — often close to a water source.
 Rat-prone locations include:

 - Soil beneath buildings

-Rats reach sexual maturity in 2 to 5 months and can breed any month of the year.
-Females can have three to 12 litters per year and litters may number from 4 to 22.
-Adults generally live up to one year in the wild.
+Rats reach maturity in two to five months and breed during any month of the year.
+Females put out three to twelve litters per year with four to twenty-two new rats.
+You can see how the populations expands so rapidly!

 What Bugwise Does

 Your local Bugwise technician will bring all their experience to your particular problem, advise you on the best treatment methods, and begin the work of cleaning out any infestation that’s compromising your property.